peterbabulik/synthetic/README.md

 3. Nested.ipynb:
    Synthetic AI (randomly generated parameters) teaching itself to encode/decode data, storing itself in a fractal structure

+Project Description: Synthetic AI for Data Encoding and Decoding with Error Correction using Nested 1/n+1 Fractals (GPU Accelerated)
+This project introduces a novel approach to data storage that leverages the self-similar nature of nested 1/n+1 fractals and the capabilities of a trainable Synthetic AI.
+It utilizes GPU acceleration for faster computations.
+Project Goals:
+ * Develop a system that utilizes a nested 1/n+1 fractal structure for data representation.
+ * Train a Synthetic AI to improve its encoding and decoding abilities over time.
+ * Implement error correction mechanisms to ensure data integrity during encoding and decoding.
+ * Utilize GPU for efficient training and data processing.
+Technical Approach:
+ * The project employs a nested structure generated from the 1/n+1 fractal.
+The main structure defines the overall framework, and substructures are attached to specific points within it.
+ * A Synthetic AI agent is trained by iteratively creating the nested fractal and adjusting its encoding/decoding abilities.
+ * Data is encoded by associating it with specific points within the fractal and vice versa for decoding.
+ * Similar to previous projects, error correction is achieved by storing each byte of data multiple times and using checksum verification.
+ * PyTorch framework is used for tensor operations and CUDA for GPU acceleration.
+Project Scope:
+ * The project focuses on encoding and decoding data using a self-evolving Synthetic AI and a nested 1/n+1 fractal structure.
+ * It demonstrates the concept with a basic data type (text string) but could be extended to other data formats.
+ * Visualization is provided to showcase the generated nested fractal and the training process.
+Key Considerations:
+ * The number of iterations used in generating the main and sub-structures determines the complexity of the data representation and storage capacity.
+ * The Synthetic AI's encoding and decoding abilities are crucial for accurate data reconstruction and influence storage efficiency.
+ * Error correction adds redundancy but ensures data integrity, especially with potential noise or errors during storage or retrieval.
+ * The project explores the concept of using nested fractals with a 1/n+1 growth pattern for potentially more efficient and hierarchical data organization.
+Overall, this project presents a unique approach to data encoding and decoding with an emphasis on trainable AI, error correction, and the exploration of nested 1/n+1 fractals for complex data storage.
+The use of GPU acceleration allows for faster processing of intricate fractal structures.

 4. Entropy595.ipynb:
    Investigation of the consistent 5.95 bit entropy phenomenon observed in the encoding system